 High Res Shot Mode

-The in-camera Focus Stacking mode has been improved by enabling the composite to be made from up to 15 images.
+The in-camera Focus Stacking mode has been improved by enabling the composite to be made from between 3 and 15 images.
 In addition, the crop which results from the change in the focus distance is shown in the viewfinder before you take the first shot.

 Olympus’s 5-axis Image Stabiliser (IS) is the best around.
 It’s enabled me to use exposures of 2 or 3 seconds when hand-holding the OM-D E-M1 II with a wide-angle lens.
 However, the OM-D E-M1X has a new gyro sensor and this has improved the IS performance.
 Olympus claims it gives 7.5EV shutter speed compensation with the M.Zuiko Digital ED 12-100mm F4.0 IS PRO at a focal length of 100mm (35mm equivalent: 200mm).
 That’s the highest figure we’ve seen to date.